When was the Part 1 outline application, and what did the application include?

 There will be no diversion of Centurion Way as part of Part 1 of Whitehouse Farm.

-On top of Linden Homes and Miller Homes’ own consultation, there will also be further statutory consultation processes regarding any potential diversion of Centurion Way.
+On top of Miller Homes and Vistry Homes’ own consultation, there will also be further statutory consultation processes regarding any potential diversion of Centurion Way.

 At this stage, it is too early to give a timescale for when proposals for Part 2 at Whitehouse Farm will be brought forward, but it will be extensively publicised.